dj-d/elasticsearch-analysis/README.md

 - Once the script has completed its execution, within the root directory of this project, there will be two .csv files with the results of the analysis.

+---

+**Note:* in the results regarding the analysis of illegible classes, time is expressed as minutes*

+---

 ## References

 - [Git - git-log Documentation](https://git-scm.com/docs/pretty-formats)